-Students in Year 8 will typically continue with the music course they studied in Year 7, either Music Advanced or Music General.
-If there is a reason why it is felt a student should not continue in this music course, parents are asked to be in contact with the Music Department prior to the end of the 2024 school year.
+Students in Year 8 will typically continue with the music course they studied in Year 7, either Music Extension or Music General.
+If there is a reason why it is felt a student should not continue in this music course, parents are asked to be in contact with the Music Department prior to the end of the 2025 school year, or the Music Department will reach out to families to address the change of course.
 It is not always possible to make a change from one course to the other once the year has begun.